 Clifford Geertz in Morocco, (ed.), Routledge, London, New York, 2010.

 Waging War and Making Peace: Reparations and Human Rights, with B.R.
 Johnston (eds), Left Coast Press, 2008.

 The Performance of Human Rights in Morocco, University of Pennsylvania Press, Philadelphia, 2005.

 The Living Medina in the Maghrib: The Walled Arab City in Literature, Architecture, and History, (ed.), Frank Cass, London, 2001.

-Women and Power in the Middle East, (co ed.), University of Pennsylvania Press, Philadelphia, 2001.
+Women and Power in the Middle East, with S. Joseph (eds), University of Pennsylvania Press, Philadelphia, 2001.

 The Object of Memory: Arab and Jew Narrate the Palestinian Village, University of Pennsylvania Press, Philadelphia, 1998.